Diamond Dicing: Algorithms

 Suppose $A'$ is such a larger $k_1, k_2, \ldots, k_d$-carat cube.
 Because Algorithm~\ref{algo:basic} begins with the whole cube $C$, there must be a first time when one of the attribute values of dimension $\varfont{dim} \textrm{ of } C$ belonging to $A'$ but not $A$ is deleted.

-At the time of deletion, this attribute's slice cannot have obtained more cells so it still has value less than $k_{\varfont{dim}}$.
+At the time of deletion, the slice corresponding to this attribute value had aggregate measure less than $k_{\varfont{dim}}$.
 Let $C'$ be the cube at the instant before the attribute is deleted, with all attribute values deleted so far.
-We see that $C'$ is larger than or equal to $A'$ and therefore, slices in $C'$ corresponding to attribute values of $A'$ along dimension $\varfont{dim}$ must have more than $k_{\varfont{dim}}$ carats.
-Therefore, we have a contradiction and must conclude that $A'$ does not exist and that $A$ is maximal. \end{proof}
+We see that $C'$ is larger than or equal to $A'$, a $k_1, k_2, \ldots, k_d$-carat cube

+and therefore, slices in $C'$ corresponding to attribute values of $A'$ along dimension $\varfont{dim}$ must have aggregate measures of at least $k_{\varfont{dim}}$, corresponding to $k_{\varfont{dim}}$~carats Therefore, we have a contradiction and must conclude that $A'$ does not exist and that $A$ is maximal. \end{proof}